riccardoforzan/AGE/analysis/README.md

         -   Assigned extensions in a semi-automatic way to all files without any
         -   Decompressed all the archives
         -   Removed all files with that cannot be parsed with RDFLib (`ERROR` only, files generating `warnings` are still valid!)
-    -   [Executed jupyter notebook](./mods/cleanup_pt2.ipynb) used to perform modification after running the extraction script on the collection obtained after the execution of the notebook mentioned above.
+    -   [Executed jupyter notebook](./mods/cleanup_pt2.ipynb) used to perform modification **after running the extraction script on the collection obtained after the execution of the notebook mentioned above**.
 Mods performed in this notebook:
         -   remove all non parsed files generated while extracting archives
         -   remove all files that cannot be imported in GraphDB for further analysis
     -   [tree.txt](./mods/tree.txt) dump of the downloaded directory structure